Recent Examples of mango from the Web

-Origin of MANGO
+Origin and Etymology of mango

-probably from Malayalam māṅṅa
+Portuguese manga, probably from Malayalam māṅṅa

 First Known Use: 1582

-Seen & Heard
+Seen and Heard

 What made you want to look up mango?
 Please tell us where you read or heard it (including the quote, if possible).